Suddenly, scores of users across industries have turned their attention to Microsoft Access online alternatives. Why?

-QuickBase is one of the leaders in the low-code application building platform market.
-While its pricing starts at $500/mo it is meant to let non-technical users build and collaborate on build apps.
+QuickBase is one of the oldest players in the low-code application building platform market and is structured like a traditional database application.
+While its pricing starts at $500/mo, it is meant to let non-technical users build and collaborate on apps.
 Among other specific features, it allows users to use publishing tools to create custom formats to present data.

 Zoho is a tech juggernaut offering almost any application ever made.
-Zoho Creator, they online counterpart of Microsoft access, has a slick and easy to use interface.
-One of the few drawbacks reported from Zoho products, in general, is their lack of support.
+Zoho Creator, it’s online replacement for Microsoft Access, has a slick and easy to use UI.
+IT also offers a very deep feature-set including relational tables, customizable web forms, reports, dashboards and more.
+However, one of the few drawbacks reported from Zoho products, in general, is their lack of support.

-Caspio is one of the most mature options in this list; besides awesome documentation and experience with A-class customers, their platform is highly visual.
-We could argue that is ideal for non-technical users, but, for sure, it’s a very powerful and flexible tool for IT teams.
+Caspio is one of the oldest and most mature options on this list; bringing more than 10 years of experience in the market.
+They tend to be slightly old-school in their appearance, but there are no compromises in depth and flexibility.
+Of course, we could argue that it is ideal for non-technical users, but, for sure, it’s a very powerful and flexible tool for IT teams.

 As you can see, you have a wide array of options to choose from.
 If you want to dig deeper into online database applications, please read: